Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Given Benjamin Franklin’s famous quote that there are only two things certain in life – death and taxes – any opportunity to lower tax payments is always a welcome one.

 With a limited company, higher take-home pay is clearly the order of the day (see our Take-Home Pay calculator for more detail).
-However, changes to the dividend taxation system have seen limited company shareholders facing higher taxes.
+However, changes to the dividend taxation system over the years have seen some of the tax benefits reduced, and limited company shareholders facing higher taxes.
+But, for many people, it can still be more tax-efficient to operate as a limited company.
 The latest rates and some worked examples are in our article ”What tax do I pay on dividends?”.

 Confidence is critical in business and a limited company has a veneer of professionalism, which can instil confidence in your business.